szagoruyko/cutorch-rtc/README.md

 function CudaTensor.apply1(self, op)
 ```
 op has to be a lua string assigning a value to variable 'x'.
 CUDA built-in __device__ functions can be used, see CUDA documentation for more information.
 Multiline ops supported, has to be separated with ;
 Both contiguous and non-contiguous tensors are valid.
+First call to any apply operation takes about 0.5s, then the compiled code is cached and other calls are fast.

 ### apply2